Julian/lean-across-the-board/docs/api.rst

     stated explicitly.
 Uses the ``board.injects`` constraint.

-.. theorem:: piece_at
+.. definition:: piece_at

     The (colored) ``piece`` on a given square.

-.. theorem:: reduce
+.. definition:: reduce

     The state of the board, where pieces of the same type are equivalent